phputils/SymfonyConsolePlugin/README.md

 # SymfonyConsolePlugin
-Provides a framework for offering libraries a way to modify symfony applications in a project.
+Provides a framework for offering libraries a way to modify Symfony/Console applications in a project.